 For information on registration, content or logistics, please contact email@example.com.

-Anne Caspari and Johann Entz-von Zerssen have each more than 15 years of experience working with personal transformation, coaching and Organizational Development worldwide.
+Anne Caspari and Johann Entz-von Zerssen each have more than 15 years’ experience working with personal transformation, coaching and Leadership Development worldwide.
 Anne works with innovative adult development methods.
 She has taught at several universities, including Rome University “La Sapienza” and the European School of Economics.
 Johann, with 15 years of corporate leadership experience, works as faculty and leadership trainer for the Coaches Training Institute (CTI) and the University of Munich, for individuals, groups and numerous organizations at all levels of leadership.
 They joined forces in 2014 to bring personal leadership training to the next level.
 Both are accredited in a variety of leadership and coaching methods, including CTI Coaches Training Institute, Hogan Assessments, Process Communication Model (Kahler), The Leadership Circle 360˚, Organisation and Relationship Systems Coaching Certified (ORSC), and Lectica.

 We have developed this programme together with the Austrian Study Centre for Peace and Conflict Resolution (ASPR), a UNESCO award-winning training and research institute on non-violent resolution of conflicts.

 Hotel Altes Kloster, Hainburg an der Donau, Hainburg, Austria.
 Accommodation and full board: 105 € per person/night.

 Nearest airport Vienna (A) or Bratislava (SK).
 Transport from and to the airports can be arranged easily.